ianwalter/debug-loader/README.md

 # debug-loader
-A Webpack loader that logs source to your console for debugging purposes.
+A Webpack loader that allows you to debug your loader chain more easily.

 ## Installation